 To verify your voter registration status, please click here.

-You can also register using a combination of one approved photo ID and one approved utility bill.
+You can also register using a combination of one approved photo ID and one approved proof of residence document.
 Photo ID examples include:

-Please note that the utility bill must have your name, current address, and be due within 30 days of the election.
-You must re-register if your name or address changes or you have not voted in four years.
+***NOTE: document must have your name, current address, and be due within 30 days of the election.